AIDA (marketing): Origins

 On January 6, 1910 Lewis gave a talk in Rochester on the topic "Is there a science back of advertising?" in which he said:

-The importance of attracting the attention of the reader as the first step in copy writing was recognized early in the advertising literature as is shown by the Handbook for Advertisers and Guide to Advertising:
+The importance of attracting the attention of the reader as the first step in copywriting was recognized early in the advertising literature as is shown by the Handbook for Advertisers and Guide to Advertising:

 A precursor to Lewis was Joseph Addison Richards (1859–1928), an advertising agent from New York City who succeeded his father in the direction of one of the oldest advertising agencies in the United States.
 In 1893, Richards wrote an advertisement for his business containing virtually all steps from the AIDA model, but without hierarchically ordering the individual elements:

 Between December 1899 and February 1900, the Bissell Carpet Sweeper Company organized a contest for the best written advertisement.
 Fred Macey, chairman of the Fred Macey Co. in Grand Rapids (Michigan), who was considered an advertising expert at that time, was assigned the task to examine the submissions to the company.
 In arriving at a decision, he considered inter alia each advertisement in the following respect:

 The first published instance of the general concept, however, was in an article by Frank Hutchinson Dukesmith (1866–1935) in 1904.
 Dukesmith's four steps were attention, interest, desire, and conviction.
 The first instance of the AIDA acronym was in an article by C. P. Russell in 1921 where he wrote:

 The model's usefulness was not confined solely to advertising.
 The basic principles of the AIDA model were widely adopted by sales representatives who used the steps to prepare effective sales presentations following the publication, in 1911, of Arthur Sheldon's book, Successful Selling.
 To the original model, Sheldon added satisfaction to stress the importance of repeat patronage.

 AIDA is a linchpin of the Promotional part of the 4Ps of the Marketing mix, the mix itself being a key component of the model connecting customer needs through the organisation to the marketing decisions.

 Theoretical developments in hierarchy of effects models

 The marketing and advertising literature has spawned a number of hierarchical models.
 In a survey of more than 250 papers, Vakratsas and Ambler (1999) found little empirical support for any of the hierarchies of effects.
 In spite of that criticism, some authors have argued that hierarchical models continue to dominate theory, especially in the area of marketing communications and advertising.

 All hierarchy of effects models exhibit several common characteristics.
 Firstly, they are all linear, sequential models built on an assumption that consumers move through a series of steps or stages involving cognitive, affective and behavioral responses that culminate in a purchase.
-Secondly, all hierarchy of effects models can be reduced to three broad stages - Cognitive→ Affective (emotions)→Behavioral (CAB).
+Secondly, all hierarchy of effects models can be reduced to three broad stages – Cognitive→ Affective (emotions)→Behavioral (CAB).

 Three broad stages implicit in all hierarchy of effects models: